 Overview

-This is exactly where a good school plan helps.
-It translates medical complexity into practical support teachers can actually use.
+A strong school plan translates rare-disease complexity into practical supports that teachers can actually use.

 Quick answer

-Children with Alstrom syndrome may need school accommodations related to vision, hearing, fatigue, communication, sensory load, medical appointments, and pacing.
-The right plan depends on the child, but schools usually do better when support is written clearly and reviewed regularly.
+Children with Alstrom syndrome may need accommodations related to visual access, hearing and communication, fatigue and pacing, sensory load, attendance flexibility, mobility or orientation, and review after medical changes.
+The right plan should be child-specific, written clearly, and reviewed regularly.

-The practical goal is not to overwhelm school staff with the whole diagnosis.
-It is to explain what this child needs in the classroom and across the school day right now.
+The practical goal is not to overwhelm school staff with the entire diagnosis.
+It is to make the school day more accessible and sustainable for this child.

 Vision accommodations that often help